Linda Yamamoto

-Linda Yamamoto (山本リンダ, Yamamoto Rinda), Chinese: 山本稲; pinyin: shan bendao) is a Japanese singer and model whose latest hit song was "Nerai uchi" (狙いうち) in 1973.
+Linda Yamamoto (山本リンダ, Yamamoto Rinda)) is a Japanese singer and model whose latest hit song was "Nerai uchi" (狙いうち) in 1973.

 Biography

 Yamamoto was born March 4, 1951, in Kitakyushu to a Japanese mother and an American father.
 Her father was a U.S. serviceman who died in the Korean War when she was only two years old.
 Yamamoto moved to Yokohama as a child.
 She began modeling when just eleven years old, first becoming known after an appearance in the popular fashion magazine, Soen.
 She was scouted to become a singer, and in 1966 made her debut single "Komacchau na", which promptly sold over a million copies.
 Yamamoto continued her modeling career, and as such her modeling career rocketed.
 A contemporary of Twiggy, she began to be called "the Japanese Twiggy", and the two made some appearances together.
 About a year after her debut, Yamamoto did a six show tour of the United States, which included stops in New York City and San Francisco.
 All attempts at a follow-up hit fizzled, however.

 She stayed busy with her singing career, however, with some appearances in musicals and on television, but was not getting near the top of the charts.
 In 1972, she made the first of her numerous comebacks, with the smash hit single "Donimo Tomaranai", which became the second biggest hit of her career.
 The song was written by the accomplished writing team of Yū Aku and Shunichi Tokora, who also wrote hits for Pink Lady, Finger 5, and Momoe Yamaguchi.
 They later wrote more songs for Yamamoto, including "Jin Jin Sasete", "Kuruwasetai no", and "Nerai uchi".
 Yamamoto also had a brief turn as a voice actress in 1974, providing the speaking and singing voice of Princess Margaret in Gisaburo Sugii's anime movie version of Jack and the Beanstalk.
 She also played the character of Mari in the original Kamen Rider TV series starting in 1971.